2026 Ragdale Ring

 About Circle of Apathy, House of DOV Project Statement

 Circle of Apathy is a collaborative performance project by Chicago-based dance ensemble House of DOV and music group Family Junket.
 This two-act devised ensemble work is an environmental study that explores the cycles of growth and disintegration intrinsic to nature.
-The images in the work are also metaphors for how it feels to navigate the current and cyclical ecosystems of dance, environmentalism and activism in our country.
+The images created in the work are metaphors for how it feels to navigate the current and cyclical ecosystems of dance, environmentalism and activism in our country.

 Through creative process, we’ve sought to understand our own place within the greater ecology of our landscape, and to experience the human body as a metaphor and microcosm of the natural world.
 Our hope is to activate our audiences to a greater sense of responsibility, belonging and connection to the land they live on through touring to outdoor venues (with indoor options) across the Midwest region.